The Plan: Guaranteed Wealth Program™

 Assumptions

-• Target Funding Amount to Establish Endowment: $650B (but the program can start with as little as $10M)
+• Target Funding Amount to Fully Fund Endowment: $2.2T (but the program can start with as little as $10M)

 • Estimated Annual Premium: $3,690 (paid over 10 years)